Work

 The stack I used to implement SimpleChore is Laravel and React, connected through

-It works by redirecting you to the app whenever you try to visit a website
+It worked by redirecting you to the app whenever you try to visit a website

 with pornographic content.
 Once redirected, the app motivates you to do a quick

 set of pushups, pullups or squats.
-The tech stack is identical to SimpleChore:
+The tech stack was identical to SimpleChore:

 I've also had the chance to contribute to a few open source projects, which I think is a very cool experience.
 I'd certainly like to do it more often, but I try to limit contributions to issues I run into, rather than contributing for the sake of it.
-My two most rememorable contributions are the following:
+Some of most memorable contributions are the following:

 - Adding a configuration option to change the default date format of the Angular DatePipe.
 This was my first approved to PR to a well-known repository, and I even got featured on the Angular blog.